Theorem V: Consciousness is a Special Kind of Reentrant Signaling State

 In Figure 6.1A, the signal is “House”.
 When this signal is read, those who can read this signal will get the information of merely “House”, without anything else, such as what the house looks like.
 Likewise, in Figure 6.1B, the signal of the signaling pattern of a certain neural process, such as some subconscious neural process, is “House”.
 It may have some other subconscious information, such as the values of the size, the shape, and the color of the house, in this signaling pattern, but if it does not have the information of what the phenomenal characteristics of the house are like, other neural processes, including the consciousness neural process, that read the signal from this signaling pattern will get information of only “House” and some other information but no information of what the phenomenal characteristics of the house are like.
 So, the conscious awareness and experience of what the phenomenal characteristics of the house are like cannot and do not occur.

 In Figure 6.1C, the signal is “House and what the house looks like”.
 When this signal is read, those who read the signal will get the information of “House and what the house looks like”; they will not get information of “House” alone.
 Likewise, in Figure 6.1D, the signal of the signaling pattern of a neural process is “House and what the house looks like”.
 Other neural processes that read the signal from this signaling pattern will get the information of “House and what the house looks like”.
-For the consciousness neural process, because of the available information and because of its specialized ability, the signaling state in Figure 6.1E that has the information of the conscious awareness and experience of what the house looks like can be generated.
-This signaling state itself is the conscious awareness and experience of what the house looks like.
+For the consciousness neural process, because of the available information and because of its specialized ability, the signaling state in Figure 6.1E that has the information of the conscious awareness and experience of the house and of what the house looks like and the conscious awareness and experience of the former conscious awareness and experience can be generated.
+This is how the house as it appears with all its phenomenal characteristics occurs in our minds.
+And, similarly, this is how all the qualia as they appear with all their phenomenal characteristics occur in our minds.

 (The physical question of “By what neural circuits and by what neural mechanisms can the consciousness neural process create conscious awareness and conscious experiences?” is being studied by many neuroscientists, and the answers are emerging, such as joint parietal-frontal-cingulate activation, cortico-cortical or thalamo-cortical γ-band oscillations, cortical neural synchronization or top-down recurrent, reentrant, or resonant activities between neural processes underlying conscious perception [50,64-74], the attractor activity in networks of pyramidal cells in the cerebral cortex [75,76,77], or the operational architectonics [78,79,80].
 As the issue is very complex and lengthy, I would like to refer the readers to some of the references that are quite revealing for more information.)